NickvisionApps/libnick/docs/aura.md

 - ```cpp
   std::vector<std::filesystem::path> getData()
   ```
-    - Returns: The list of directory paths found in the system's XDG_DATA_DIRS varibale.
+    - Returns: The list of directory paths found in the system's XDG_DATA_DIRS variable.

 ## UserDirectories
 Description: Functions for working with user directories.